Judge hears oral arguments in Race Massacre survivors' lawsuit

 Wall has also narrowed the issues under consideration to damages suffered by the three remaining plaintiffs because of the massacre.

-The remaining defendants argue that none of the plaintiffs' claims to have been injured or to have suffered losses are covered by the public nuisance law, and that the petition fails to present a "legally cognizable abatement remedy" but instead leaves to the court to decide on one.
+The remaining defendants argue that none of the plaintiffs' claims of injury or loss are covered by the public nuisance law and that the petition fails to present a "legally cognizable abatement remedy" but instead leaves remedies to the court.

 The three plaintiffs are Viola Fletcher, who turned 109 on Wednesday and appears to be one of the state's oldest residents; Fletcher's brother Hughes Van Ellis, 102; and 108-year-old Lessie Benningfield Randle.